Literature

 The conversations the protagonist has are deeply rooted in the present.

 One of the various particularities you share with Benjamin Fondane, the author who inspired this novel of yours, was that both of you left your country of origin at 24 years old.
 He grew up in Romania.
 You, in Argentina.
-You have spent more than half of your life not living there.
+You have spent more than half your life without living there.

 — I thought this milestone would be a kind of threshold and would inspire some kind of personal reflection or transformation.
 None of that has happened, at least not yet.
 When you write, living far from your place of origin is not a problem.
 The feeling of strangeness has accompanied me for a long time.
-Sometimes it can be painful, personally, because I am always out of place, even in a Spanish-speaking country.
+Sometimes it can be painful, personally, because I always feel out of place, even in a Spanish-speaking country.
 Strangeness is permanent in me and I cannot prevent it from always creeping into my books.
 In New York it was a different process: it consisted of feeling strange within strangeness itself.